IBM/z_ansible_collections_doc/source/overview/ansible-glossary.rst

 Ansible for IBM Z Glossary
 ==========================

-These concepts are common to all uses of Ansible®.
-You should understand them before using Ansible for IBM Z® or reading the documentation.
+These terms are used often when with Ansible, familiarizing yourself with them will help you understand the Ansible for IBM Z documentation and communicate effectively.

 .. glossary::